tstillwell/appengine_multiblog/README.md

 ___

 ## Environment Info
-If you are unfamiliar with Google App Engine, it is a Platform as a Service (PaaS) that runs on Google's cloud infrastructure.
+Google App Engine is a Platform as a Service (PaaS) that runs on Google's cloud infrastructure.

 http://cloud.google.com/appengine/

-App Engine supports multiple languages and build types- this app uses the
+App Engine supports multiple languages and runtimes- this app uses the
 __Python Standard Environment__
 (as opposed to the flexible environment)